lucianf/jbc-language/jBC_Programmers_Reference_Guide.markdown

 Where possible, the output is shown in a comment (as it is in the example above).

-## Variables Visibility and Lifetime
+## Variable Scope

-Variable is visible throughout the program or its subroutine (i.e. in the bounds of particular source code file).
+A variable is visible throughout the program or its subroutine (i.e. in the bounds of particular source code file).
 To share a variable between different programs/subroutines pass them as parameters in [CALL](#CALL) statement or use a named or unnamed [COMMON](#COMMON).